 Adjusting to living in a new culture

-For International Students, living in a new culture can be both exciting and frustrating, providing many opportunities and many challenges.
+For International Students, living in a new culture can be both exciting and challenging.
 People go through various phases of adjustment when they move from one culture to another.
 This guide will provide you with information and strategies to understand and manage your experience .... so that you move successfully through these phases of adjustment and have the best opportunity to achieve your goals.

 - Preparing for your new experience